augusto-caldas/server-automation/README.md

 <h3>Guide</h3>

-Start by running the following commands:<br>
+Start by running the following commands in your NixOS Server:<br>

 If you already have "wget" installed you can skip the first command